sharontherese/latin-mass-funeral/content/Resources/local-customs.md

 +++
 ![](/uploads/08740007-min.JPG)
-Featured: bridal veil; bridal crown; hair pins shaped like rue leaves, a bridal custom from Lithuania
+From our wedding: bridal veil; bridal crown; hair pins shaped like rue leaves, a bridal custom from Lithuania

 # About